 #1 Via della Reginella & #2 Via dei Pastini

-Those incredible little streets are one of the many reasons I love the Italian capital so much!
+Those incredible little streets of Rome are one of the many reasons I love the Italian capital so much!
 It’s all about experiencing, breathing it in, enjoying it.
 Rome is not the place where you should be running with a tourist bus around.
 Rome is the city that you have to experience, to feel!

 #3 Via del Governo Vecchio, Rome